 - Textual analysis

-Python is very rich programming language in term of its features.
+Python is a very rich programming language in terms of its features.

 Table of Contents